snabbco/snabb/src/core/timeline.md

 analysis.

 Logging to the timeline is efficient.
-Logging costs around 50 cycles when a message is enabled.
-The cost of skipping disabled messages is much less.
+Logging costs around 50 cycles when a message is enabled and around 5 cycles when disabled.
 The logging function is written in assembly language and is called by LuaJIT via the FFI.
 (Checking whether log messages are enabled is invisible to the trace compiler because it is done in the FFI call.)

 #### File format and binary representation